Equinox0287/Cyber-Security/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 70.20.218.78

-Machines within the network can only be accessed by the Ansible container running on the Jump Box.
+Machines within the network can only be accessed by the Ansible container running on the Jump Box via SSH protocol on port 22.
 - Jump-Box-Provisioner, 10.1.0.4

 A summary of the access policies in place can be found in the table below.